Keyboard shortcuts

 let db_url = std::env::var("DATABASE_URL").expect("DATABASE_URL must be set");

-// Create a connection pool
+// Create a connection pool with production settings

 let pool = PgPoolOptions::new()